Kenya Photography Tour | Chris Bray Photography

 to travel with us

-Witness the epic migration of a million+ wildebeest and zebra making their way from Kenya to the Serengeti, running the gauntlet of lions, crocodiles, leopards and more!
+Witness the epic migration of wildebeest and zebra making their way from Kenya to the Serengeti, running the gauntlet of lions, leopards and maybe even see a croc-filled river crossing!

 • Photograph 'The Big Five' - Lion, Leopard, Rhino, Elephant and Buffalo (and the rest of Kenya's amazing wildlife).

-• Photograph amazing chameleons as they clamber adorably over your hand and eat flies!
+• Photograph wild chameleons as they clamber adorably over your hand and eat flies!

 • Off-road filming permits for Samburu Reserve in Kenya, allowing us to drive to the best possible locations for your photos.